bhlaing/MyMonashApp/README.md

 ## Tests
 - 100% unit-tests for Domain mappers and ViewModel
-- Accessibility tested for talkback and large fonts
+- Accessibility tested for talkback and large fonts.
+All fonts and graphics scale and adjust according to device display settings correctly

 ## Continuous integration and delivery
 Please see _.github/workflows/ci_pr_build.yml_ for implementation